CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 you commits are objects and saved in `.git/objects/` directory, in order for git to save all your files, it compresses them into raw bytes format

+if you try to read a file using regular cat, you won't be able, so git gives you a plumbing command `git cat-file -p <commit id>` which will allow you to read commits files

 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8